jamietre/CsQuery/README.md

 Release 1.1 Beta 5

 CsQuery is a jQuery port for .NET 4.
-It implements almost all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
-The majority of the jQuery test suite (as of 1.6.2) is ported and passes.
+It implements all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
+The majority of the jQuery test suite (as of 1.6.2) has been ported to C#.
 The project necessarily includes an object model that represents the browser DOM.
 The document model uses a subselect-capable index that can perform multipart selectors on large documents in milliseconds.

 ### Installation